We know these are challenging times, and we are committed to serving you.

 - A modified payment plan, which could provide a temporary reduction in your monthly installment, allowing you to continue the paydown of your loan(s) during these challenging economic times.

-The federal government is suspending all interest and repayment on federally held loans until January 31st.
+The federal government is suspending all interest and repayment on federally held loans through September 30th.
 Does that apply to my MEFA Loan?

 MEFA Loans are private loans, not federally held loans, and are not covered by the recent federal government announcement and subsequent updates.
 However, if you have been financially impacted by COVID-19, MEFA does have relief options available.
 Please reach out to our loan servicing provider, AES, at (800) 233-0557.